bernardtse/nosql-challenge/README.md

 ## 5. Reference & Credits
 - **Dataset**: Provided by the UK Food Standards Agency. https://www.food.gov.uk
 - **MongoDB**: For database management and queries.
-- **Python Libraries**: Used PyMongo, Pretty Print, and Pandas for data manipulation and analysis.
+- **Python Libraries**: Used PyMongo, pprint, and pandas for data manipulation and analysis.